withastro/.github/GOVERNANCE.md

 A TSC member has significant sway in software design decisions.
 For this reason, coding experience is critical for this role.
 TSC membership is one of the only roles that requires a significant contribution history of code to the Astro project on GitHub.

+The Steward is not eligible for the TSC, but may participate in TSC discussions and has a role in guiding the conversation to consensus (see [Voting: RFC Proposals]([https://github.com/withastro/.github/blob/main/GOVERNANCE.md#technical-steering-committee-tsc](https://github.com/withastro/.github/blob/main/GOVERNANCE.md#voting-rfc-proposals)).

 #### Privileges

 - `@tsc` role on [Discord](https://astro.build/chat)